chrisleee/twitch-stocks/README.md

 ### Everything, such as using viewer count as value, is tentative at this point.

 # Live Site
-Here is the live site: (Not ready)
+Come check out the live site: https://twitch-stocks.now.sh/

 ---